 Australia’s tap water comes from stored surface water that resides in reservoirs.

-Australia is a dry continent/country, which means they are susceptible to droughts quite often.
+Australia is a dry continent/country, so it’s susceptible to droughts.
 Moreover, there isn’t enough water below the surface to supply Australian residents, so the country only uses a small amount of groundwater for tap water.

 In this process, ocean water goes through a filter to remove solids.
 Then, the water is moved into a tank where the reverse osmosis process takes place.
 The final step involves conditioning or treating the water to make it suitable for consumption.

-Since ocean water surrounds Australia, desalination provides access to an endless supply of potentially drinkable water.
-A few desalination plants are set up across Australia to aid in water supply replenishment.
+Since Australia is surrounded by ocean water, so desalination provides access to an endless supply of potentially drinkable water.
+There are quite a few desalination plants set up across Australia to aid in water supply replenishment.

 Where Does Sydney Tap Water Come From?

 Sydney’s tap water mostly comes from surface water sources such as Lake Burragorang, the Warragamba Dam, and some other smaller lakes and rivers.
-These sources make up 80% of the water supply of the city.
+These sources make up 80% of the city's water supply.

 The remaining 20% is desalinated seawater.
 Sydney sources water from the Tasman Sea and processes it in the Sydney Desalination Plant.
 This plant is especially beneficial to Sydney residents when there is a drought.